AlexMaleyko/rmd/README.md

 BEGIN
   Initialize randomly the grey wolf population
-  Find 1st, 2nd and 3rd best agents (alfa, beta, delta) Set global best agent to 1st best agent
-  Calculate the fitness of each search agent
+  Find 1st, 2nd and 3rd best agents (alfa, beta, delta) Set global best agent to the 1st best agent Calculate the fitness of each search agent
   WHILE count < max number of iterations
     FOR each search agent